After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 This will present a drop down list where you select the sub-project to load by clicking on the desiered name.

 To see the available commands for sub projects, click on the tools icon as shown here:

-This is a drop down list for the available sub project actions namely New, Clone, Rename, Delete, Description, and Changes since last login.
+This is a drop down list for the available sub project actions namely New, Clone, Rename, Destroy, Description, and Changes since last login.